AdaCore/why3/doc/install.rst

 Your choice between the three options above will be recorded, one for each prover, in the Why3 configuration file.
-Within the GUI, you can discard these choices via the *Preferences* dialog: just click on one choice to remove it.
+Within the GUI, you can discard these choices via the :menuselection:`Files --> Preferences` dialog: just click on one choice to remove it.

 Outside the GUI, the prover upgrades are handled as follows.
 The